Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Hybrid Search: Combining BM25 and Vectors Seriously

 For a couple of years the dominant RAG narrative was that vectors won everything.
 Chunk the docs, compute embeddings, drop them into any vector store, and semantic recall would take care of the rest.
 Production breaks that story quickly.
 Someone searches for a part number, a national ID, a ticket ID, a three-letter acronym, and the vector retriever returns semantically adjacent documents that are not the exact one.
 Meanwhile, anyone coming from pure BM25 ran into the opposite frustration: reformulated queries that shared meaning but not vocabulary fell out of the top-k.
 Hybrid search is the operational answer.
 Both retrievers run in parallel and their rankings are fused.
-By late 2024 it is the default in Elasticsearch, OpenSearch, Weaviate, Qdrant, Vespa and several layers on top of pgvector, with typical recall gains between twenty and forty percent over either signal alone.
+By late 2024 it is the default in Elasticsearch, OpenSearch, Weaviate, Qdrant, Vespa and several layers on top of pgvector, with typical recall gains between 20% and 40% over either signal alone.

 Why hybrid wins where it wins

 A dense vector captures semantic similarity learned during model training.
 That makes it excellent when query and document use different vocabulary for the same idea, when there are synonyms, paraphrases or even language switches.
 What it does not do well is distinguish rare tokens that barely appeared in the training corpus.
 A SKU like MZ-VL2T0B/AM, a CVE, a court case number or an uncommon proper noun end up projected into a generic semantic neighbourhood and, on a short query, the retriever returns documents that share topic but not the identifier.
-BM25, on the other hand, rewards exactly that literalness.
-The classic Okapi formula weighs term frequency and document rarity, so a rare token that matches word for word jumps to the top of the ranking.
-The price is that BM25 knows nothing about semantics: if the user types car and the document says automobile, the lexical overlap is zero.

 Fusing rankings without wrestling with weights

-The interesting part of modern hybrid is that it no longer depends on weighted score combinations.
-Mixing a BM25 score whose range depends on corpus and language with a cosine similarity bounded in zero-to-one was an inexhaustible source of brittle calibration.
 Reciprocal Rank Fusion, proposed by Cormack, Clarke and Büttcher in 2009, reframes it.
-Instead of adding scores it adds contributions of the form one over a constant plus the document rank in each list.
-The constant, usually sixty, dampens the gap between first and second place and prevents a dominant retriever from crushing the other.
+Instead of adding scores it adds contributions of the form 1 / (k + rank) where k is usually 60.
+The constant dampens the gap between first and second place and prevents a dominant retriever from crushing the other.
 Because it only uses ranks, RRF is insensitive to the original score scale, which means it works equally well fusing BM25 with dense vectors, two different dense models, or adding a cross-encoder reranker as a third retriever.

 Where it is implemented and how ergonomic it feels

 Elasticsearch and OpenSearch have offered native hybrid in the search API for months, with a dense field configured in the mapping and a block that combines a match clause for text with a knn clause for the vector inside the same query.
 Weaviate exposes a hybrid operation with the alpha mentioned above.
 Qdrant introduced multi-vector collections with sparse vectors next to dense ones and a FusionQuery that applies RRF over prefetches.
 Vespa goes further and lets you express the fusion as a ranking expression.
-In pgvector the story is more hand-crafted but fully viable: combine a CTE using the distance operator with another using ts_rank over a tsvector, compute ranks with RANK() OVER, and sum the reciprocals of rank plus the constant in a final select.
-It is ugly, but it is one database.

 WITH vec AS (